bazelbuild/rules_scala/docs/testing.md

 register_toolchains('//my/package:testing_toolchain')
 ```

-Single toolchain can be used to configure multiple testing rules (JUnit 4, ScalaTest).
-Default
+Single toolchain can be used to configure multiple testing rules (JUnit 4, ScalaTest, Specs2).
-repositories and toolchains in your `WORKSPACE` can be loaded via:
+Default repositories and toolchains in your `WORKSPACE` can be loaded via:
 ```starlark
 # JUnit 4
 load("//testing:junit.bzl", "junit_repositories", "junit_toolchain")